 Bringing observability to the forefront empowers you to see into issues and learn from them in depth.
 Without an observability strategy, every team will be in the dark and have little idea what’s going on, when it’s going on or what’s causing the problem.

 To prevent this, it’s important to encourage your organizations to focus on observability early and revise it often.
-There are many tools and vendors that provide you with the ability to bring observability to the forefront.
+Many tools and vendors provide you with the ability to bring observability to the forefront.

 To begin with, implementing observability you should encourage your teams to identify critical user journeys through the system, break them down and prioritize them into the top three categories of user flows.
 Teams must recognize the most crucial flows and implement observability based on them.